Hammadzahoor/Meal-Topia-With-NEXtJS/README.md

 3. Commit your changes (`git commit -m 'Add some feature'`)
 4. Push to the branch (`git push origin feature/YourFeature`)
 5. Open a pull request

-## License

-This project is licensed under the MIT License.

-## Contact

-For questions or feedback, please contact [your-email@example.com].